fabiolf/SimpleMT940Validator/README.md

 ## Unit Testing

 For this project I used [Jasmine][jasmine] to create the specs for the tests and, as mentioned already, [Karma][karma] to run it.
 To run the tests, run `npm test`.
 A browser will start and connect to the Karma server.
-For this project, I used just Chrome as the only supported browser for unit testing, but the application was also tested in Safari and it runs just as well.
+For this project, I used just Chrome and Firefox as the only supported browsers for unit testing, but the application was also tested in Safari and it runs just as well.

 Karma is defined by its `karma.conf.js` file, where its behaviour is specified.
 It will keep running and monitoring the specs files.
 If they are changed, the tests will be re-run.
 To close it, just hit `ctrl-c`.